Community Pharmacy IT Group (CP ITG)

 Richard Dean (AIMp representative and formerly chair of the Pharmacy Voice IT Group) was elected to chair the new group and David Broome (PSNC regional representative) was elected as vice chair.

-CP ITG meetings occur each quarter – usually in St Albans or London.
+CP ITG meetings occur each quarter (11am-3pm) – usually in St Albans.
 Future dates are listed at the IT events page.

 Further CPDG members are welcomed and can be as involved as they wish.
-There is no requirement to attend meetings.
-Try taking part with CPDG by emailing signing up at the CPDG page.
-After signing up, you can decide to unsubscribe from the group at any time.
+Try taking part with CPDG by signing up at the CPDG page.
+The CPDG group discuss matters virtually via email instead of meeting face-to-face.
+After signing up, you can decide to unsubscribe from the email group at any time.

 The purposes of the group include: